ansans07/Smart--file-Analyser/docs/NOTES.md

 - Category statistics: `O(n)`
 - Largest files: `O(n log n)` due to sorting
 - Duplicate detection: `O(S)` because file contents must be read to compute hashes

-## Possible interview questions

-### Why did you use OOP here?
-To separate responsibilities.
-Scanning, searching, statistics, organizing, report exporting, and duplicate detection are different responsibilities, so they are handled by different classes.

-### Why did you use HashMap for duplicates?
-A HashMap gives fast lookup.
-The SHA-256 hash is the key, and all files with the same hash are stored in a list.

-### How would you improve this project?
-I would add undo functionality, filters by size/date/type, a JavaFX GUI, and scheduled automatic scans.

-### What happens if the folder has very large files?
-Hashing large files takes more time because the program must read the file contents.
-The code reads files in chunks using a buffer, so it does not load the entire file into memory at once.

-### What did you learn?
-I learned practical file handling, recursive folder scanning, hashing, Java collections, service-based class design, and safe file operations.